eea/eea.rancher.catalog/templates/converters/README.md

 RabbitMQ username
 JobExecutorHeavy memory limit
 JobExecutorHeavy memory reservation
+SyncFmeJobExecutor memory limit
+SyncFmeJobExecutor memory reservation
+AsyncFmeJobExecutor memory limit
+AsyncFmeJobExecutor memory reservation
+Asynchronous fme jobExecutor database url
+Asynchronous fme jobExecutor database username Asynchronous fme jobExecutor database password Asynchronous fme jobExecutor database root password
 </pre>

-- 2 storages should be created before launching the stack, one for storing files (Converters files volume) and one for database (Converters MySQL volume) and they should be put in the respective stack properties.
+- 3 storages should be created before launching the stack, one for storing files (Converters files volume), one for converters database (Converters MySQL volume) and one for async fme jobExecutor database (JobExecutor MySQL volume) and they should be put in the respective stack properties.
 - A default value of 1024MB has been set for tomcat memoryLimit and memoryReservation.
 These values can be increased according to needs.
 - In CATALINA_OPTS the following properties should be set for the stack to startup.
 The values that were set in previous properties should be placed.
 <pre>